 That way you can verify your bank account statement, for example, and, once the balance match certain day, you make sure the account is reconciled until that day, so you can keep working on the next days until find the discrepancies.

 Check / Uncheck

-Once you have balances matching to certain date, you can check all transactions before that date, creating a point of reference on time and also protecting those transactions from getting edited or deleted.
+Once you have balances matching to certain date, you can check all transactions before that date, creating a point of reference in time and also protecting those transactions from getting edited or reverted again.

 The transaction editor will be filled with a transaction with the amount corresponding with the adjustment:

 If you believe the most recent transactions are right, you can choose an older date to the adjustment.

 After the transaction is posted, the balance of the account will be set to the one you chose.

 The adjustment process is similar to opening an account balance, so, check out Opening Balances article to learn more.